 - Start by looking for the blower fan resistor.
 A repair manual can tell you where its location is in your vehicle’s make and model.

-- Check the electric resistance of each of the resistor’s terminals with a multimeter.
-Set the tool to read ohms (a measurement of resistance) and connect one of its probes to the common output terminal of the resistor.
+- If you want to do a quick test of the blower resistor, you can check the resistance of each of the resistors with a multimeter as follows: set the tool to read ohms (a measurement of resistance) and connect one of its probes to the common output terminal of the resistor.
 Use the other probe to measure the resistance between the output terminal and each of the resistor’s input terminals.
 Measure the resistance between one pair of terminals at a time.
+Of course, to do this, you need to know which terminal is the common terminal (it’s the one directly feeding the fan motor).
+And you’ll also need to know which of the other terminals is which speed – you can find this information in an online wiring schematic for your vehicle if you know where to look.

 - If any of the points show infinite resistance, the blower motor resistor has failed.
 Infinite readings denote an open circuit.

 Be careful when handling the blower resistor.
-Since electric currents pass through the resistor for long periods, the device can build up significant heat—enough to burn your fingers or worse.
+Since electric currents pass through the resistor for extended periods, the device can build up significant heat—enough to burn your fingers or worse.

 What are the Symptoms of a Bad Blower Motor Resistor?